Slip and Fall at Walmart Supermarket in Ocala

 Once you have seen a medical professional about your injuries, and your health is stabilized you should make it a priority to contact a slip and fall lawyer at Frankl Kominsky serving the Ocala area as a matter of urgency.
 The longer you wait, the higher the chances key evidence which, may be used to establish your case, can potentially be tampered with, erased and destroyed.

-Furthermore, under the 2018 Florida Statutes section 95.11 (3) (a) you must file your negligence lawsuit within four years from the time your slip and fall accident occurred.
+Furthermore, under the 2018 Florida Statutes section 95.11 (3) (a) you must file your negligence lawsuit within two years from the time your slip and fall accident occurred.
 Failure to adhere to the statute of limitations will more than likely result in your case being dismissed.

 It cannot be stated enough that immediacy is of the utmost importance when filing a successful slip and fall injury claim.
 Within days, even hours, critical evidence can possibly be destroyed and unavailable to anyone.
-Although you have four years to file, the sooner you contact a Frankl Kominsky Injury Lawyer for your free consultation the sooner we can begin pursuing your claim, leaving you more time to focus on your health and loved ones during what is often a highly stressful and emotional time.Call 352-800-8000 Now to Speak with a Slip and Fall Lawyer Serving Ocala Florida!
+Although you have two years to file, the sooner you contact a Frankl Kominsky Injury Lawyer for your free consultation the sooner we can begin pursuing your claim, leaving you more time to focus on your health and loved ones during what is often a highly stressful and emotional time.Call 352-800-8000 Now to Speak with a Slip and Fall Lawyer Serving Ocala Florida!

 Our Florida slip and fall injury lawyers are available 24 hours a day, 7 days a week to eagerly assess your suitability for a successful slip and fall claim.
 Contact us today and speak to a dedicated, compassionate, and skilled injury attorney at Frankl Kominsky who will actively try to pursue the compensation you deserve allowing you to move forward from this unfortunate time and get on with your life.